Simacan product updates

 Since our last update in August, we haven’t stood still.
 We’ve implemented smart improvements to make your daily operations easier, faster, and more transparent.
 From automatically adjusted breaks to more accurate arrival times and real-time rerouting, these are the latest updates in our transport execution platform: the Simacan Control Tower, also known as the execution TMS for your logistics operation.

-Smart seasonal planning for 2026?
+Smart seasonal planning?
 Simacan has you covered

-For 2026, all seasonal influences have already been factored in, from national holidays and school vacations to known traffic peaks.
+All seasonal influences have already been factored in, from national holidays and school vacations to known traffic peaks.
 We even consider regional differences.
 If the northern region’s holiday starts earlier than the south, Simacan reflects that in your planning, based on your trip’s origin or destination.
 This allows you to easily respond to unusual traffic patterns and keep your transport right on schedule.
 Whether it’s spring break, autumn holiday, or an ordinary Thursday: you know what to expect, and so does your planning.

 Greater control over breaks in trip planning changes